hansel-reinhart/codex-amiatinus/group-resources/README.md

 2. For words abbreviated at the end of a line, use [Combining Overline u0305] diacritic over the final character. i.e. DECIM̅

-3. For anything NOT APART OF THE TEXT such as notes or verse markers, put the text between { }. i.e. {verse 1-2}
+3. For anything NOT A PART OF THE TEXT such as notes or verse markers, put the text between { }. i.e. {verse 1-2}

-4. For corrections THAT ARE APART OF THE TEXT such as word inserts, or character inserts, put the text between ( ). i.e. PA(T)RARAT. **Note: Do not correct any typos, preserved misspelt words.
+4. For corrections THAT ARE A PART OF THE TEXT such as word inserts, or character inserts, put the text between ( ). i.e. PA(T)RARAT. **Note: Do not correct any typos, preserved misspelt words.
 This is only for corrections done by the manuscript scribe.**

 ## Volunteer page allocation